 These vessels are used primarily for catching of tuna and skipjack, the fishermen stand on the railing or on special platforms and fish with poles, to which a line with hook is attached.
 Tanks with live bait and a water spray system for fish attraction are typical features of these vessels.
 Because live bait is used to attract fish, the fishing method is also known as live-bait fishing.
 Fig.10 shows a pole and line vessel used in Lakshadweep.

-Fig.10 Pole and line vessel in Lakshadweep
+Fig.10

 Dol netter